peterjohndean/CustomTypeInteger24/README.md

 - Bug fixes for the bitwise shift operations.

 ### v0.0.9 - Comparable between Int24 and UInt24
-- Making everthing comparable is challenging, but we finally got there.
+- Achieving comparability across all aspects presents a significant challenge, but we have successfully overcome this obstacle.
-- Bug fixes.
+- Bug fixes
-- Minor optimisations.
+- Minor optimizations